dpetrini/mnist_compare/Readme.md

-# Compare different Machine Learning Algorithms fo MNIST hand-writing Digits Dataset
+# Compare descriptors and Machine Learning Algorithms for MNIST
+Compare different descriptor parameter and ML approaches for MNIST, the hand-writing Digits Dataset

+## MNIST Dataset
+MNIST is a widely used dataset for computer vision.
+It has tenths of thousands of labeled digits in gray images of 28x28 pixels size.
+Moreover there is a test set, it means a also large set of unlabeled images (in Kaggle) so that one can test its model.
+The dataset used in this repository is from https://www.kaggle.com/c/digit-recognizer/data.

+## MNIST Classification
-One approach to tackle MNIST classification is through HOG descriptor.
+One approach to perform MNIST classification is through HOG descriptors.

-HOG mean Histogram of Oriented Gradients.
-It generates a histogram of gradients of images edges.
+HOG means Histogram of Oriented Gradients.
+It generates a histogram of gradients of images countours and edges.
 With this image descriptor we can compare images and check whether they are similar (same digit) or not.

-Machine learning algorithm takes many examples (train dataset) of digit image, digit label (the digit name) and the HOG descriptor of many samples and learn from it.
+Machine learning algorithm takes many examples (train dataset) of digit images, digit label (the digit name) and the HOG descriptor of many samples and learn from it.

 After learning model is created, one can predict new digits label (values) from the test dataset.